apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.dist.forceDownloadSchemes</code></td>
   <td><code>(none)</code></td>
   <td>
-    Comma-separated schemes in which remote resources have to download to local disk and upload to Hadoop FS.
+    Comma-separated list of schemes for which files will be downloaded to the local disk prior to being added to YARN's distributed cache.
+For use in cases where the YARN service does not support schemes that are supported by Spark.
   </td>
 </tr>
 <tr>